China January FDI falls, reflects global firms' caution, cheaper rivals

 A report earlier on Wednesday from ratings agency, Moody's, said China's economy was on track to deliver growth of 7.5-8.5 percent in 2013, with relatively easy monetary conditions and targeted fiscal spending likely to sustain the recovery.

-"The favorable growth outlook is supported by policy easing and credit extension, particularly by the non-banking sectors, and should continue in 2014," Moody's said.
+"The favourable growth outlook is supported by policy easing and credit extension, particularly by the non-banking sectors, and should continue in 2014," Moody's said.

 China joined the World Trade Organisation in November 2001 and FDI inflows have soared since.
 OECD data shows China rivals the United States as the world's top FDI destination.